BasicPrimitives/javascript/samples/FamilyChartItemsOrdering.md

 ## Primary Parent

-If node has multiple parents and they belong to distinct branches of the diagram then `primaryParent` property can give higher pritority to one of them.
+If node has multiple parents and they belong to distinct branches of the diagram then `primaryParent` property can give higher priority to one of them.
 So child node will be placed into hierarchy of that primary parent node.

 `primaryParent` - control placed node to the hierarchy of the primary parent, this property is ignored if parent does not exists.